helloanh/devbootcamp/README.md

 #devbootcamp
-a porfolio of all projects, exercises, andlecture notes relating to DevBootcamp
+a porfolio of all projects, exercises, and lecture notes relating to DevBootcamp
 (and also some relevant post-DBC assignments here as well)

 languages:  Ruby, Rails, JavaScript, and HTML